 With funding secured, the work of garnering community support and designing improvements was ready to begin.

 Much of Kittelson’s role with the project involved daily cooperation and coordination between traffic agencies, private businesses, and the area’s residents.
-Public engagement kicked off almost immediately by way of community meetings, taking the time to listen to residents voice their concerns.
-Residents were hesitant to accept a new Costco building at first, citing the heavy traffic it would bring to an already congested area.
-After coming to an understanding about how widening Chinden Boulevard would actually help reduce traffic congestion, and hearing Costco’s plans to give an updated, more attractive design to the storefront, community support began to shift.
+Public engagement, led by ITD and the Langdon Group, with support from Kittelson, kicked off almost immediately by way of community meetings, taking the time to listen to residents voice their concerns.
+Residents were initially hesitant, fearing heavy traffic in an already congested area.
+However, after coming to an understanding about how widening Chinden Boulevard would actually help reduce traffic congestion, community support began to shift.

 “Yes, we’re adding more traffic,” said Lauren Nuxoll, “but there’s more capacity that we’re adding to ease congestion.
 Being able to demonstrate the plan and hear out concerns were key aspects to changing things around.”